Mixing time of near-critical random graphs

-For any two distributions $\varphi,\psi$ on $V$, the \emph{total-variation distance} of $\varphi$ and $\psi$ is defined as
+For any two distributions~$\varphi,\psi$ on~$V$, the \textit{total-variation distance} of $\varphi$ and $\psi$ is defined as

-Let $(S_t)$ denote the lazy random walk on $G$, i.e., the Markov chain which at each step holds its position with probability $\frac12$ and otherwise moves to a uniformly chosen neighbor.
+Let $(S_t)$ denote the lazy random walk on $G$, that is, the Markov chain which at each step holds its position with probability $\frac12$ and otherwise moves to a uniformly chosen neighbor.
 This is an aperiodic and irreducible Markov chain, whose stationary distribution $\pi$ is given by

 We next define two notions of measuring the distance of an ergodic Markov chain $(S_t)$, defined on a state-set $V$, from its stationary distribution $\pi$.